jokumer/TYPO3-xfilelist/README.md

 ## Pagination

-Pagination is available in filebrowser for list and search view.
+Pagination is available in filelist and filebrowser.
 In backend modul filelist for list view only, not for search view.

 Amount of entries in list can be configured in the extension-configuration via extension-manager (*fileListConfiguration_iLimit*).
 Default is: 40

 See also
 - https://forge.typo3.org/issues/64764

+## Sorting

+Sorting is already available in filelist.
+For filebrowser this extension supports sorting for file-type, modification-date and size.